 - Canned tuna and chicken are great protein

 - Non-Starchy Vegetables like broccoli, spinach, mushrooms, and peppers . overeat.

 Talk to your doctor about how often should you check your blood sugar.
 If you are only taking oral medications, such as Metformin, you may only need to check it once a day or even less.

-If you need insulin, you should check your blood sugar before you eat, when you wake up or before bed (many long acting insulins can cause you to wake up with a low blood sugar), and before you give yourself any fast acting insulin, such as Novolog.
+If you need insulin, you should check your blood sugar before you eat, when you wake up or before bed (many long-acting insulins can cause you to wake up with low blood sugar), and before you give yourself any fast-acting insulin, such as Novolog.

 Check your sugar level when you are ill when trying out new exercise routines, new medications, or any time that you feel as though your blood sugar is too high or too low.So gear up, get going and start today.
 Take small steps to prevent your diabetes and live your life to its fullest.